Lanner Electronics: Operations

 With headquarters in Xizhi District, New Taipei City, Lanner operates 7 subsidiaries and manufacturing facilities in mainland China, Canada and the United States, five of which are in mainland China, one in the United States, and one in Canada.
 Lanner's Fremont (California) office serves the United States.
-It's Mississauga, Ontario office serves Canada and the east coast of the United States.
+Its Mississauga, Ontario office serves Canada and the east coast of the United States.
 Lanner's Beijing office is the main office of the subsidiary L&S Lancom Platform Technology Company, Ltd.

 Products

 Lanner's products are divided into three main product lines: